yiimaker/yii2-social-share/docs/en/tips-and-tricks.md

 Overwrite icon in default icons set
 -----------------------------------

-In this example for Facebook will be used `my-facebook-icon` CSS class.
+CSS class `my-facebook-icon` will be used for Facebook driver in this example.
-For other social networks will be used default icons.
+Default icons will be used for other social networks.

 ```php
 'components' => [